How to get your business license (A guide for all 50 US states)

 What is a business license?

-Great question.
-The term “business license” sounds simple enough, but it actually includes a wide range of licenses, permits, and other paperwork you might need to run your small business legally.
-Broadly speaking, though, a business license is any document issued to you by a government agency that grants you the right to operate in your area.
-It could refer to an operating license (which gives you permission to run your business) or a seller’s license (which allows you to sell your product).
+A business license is any document issued to you by a government agency that grants you the right to operate business activity in your area.
+It could refer to an operating license (which permits you to run your business) or a seller’s permit (which allows you to sell your product or service and collect sales taxes—this applies to online services, too!).

-It’s important to know, too, that just about every business needs some kind of license to operate.
-So if you’re asking yourself, “Do I even need a license?” the answer is—yes.
-Almost definitely.
-But the business licenses you need will depend a lot on your area and what industry you operate in.
+Just about every business needs some kind of license to operate.
+So if you’re asked, “Do I need a license?” the answer is—yes.
+But depending on your area and industry, you may need different licenses.
 (We’ll talk more about that below.)

 Why is a business license required for your small business?

 It can be frustrating to realize that you need to ask for permission to operate.
 But there are some good reasons for licensing requirements.
-Here are the three main ones:
+Here are the 3 main ones:

-Applying for a license lets your local authorities know what your business is and how you plan to make money.
-This is important information, because they’re in charge of making sure business runs smoothly and legally in your area.
-If the local regulators didn’t know what businesses were in the area, they’d have a much harder time ensuring everyone follows the law and conducts business fairly—and, in the long run, that would be bad for everyone.
+Applying for a license lets your local and state authorities know what your business is and how you plan to make money.
+This is important information because they’re in charge of making sure business runs smoothly and legally in your area.
+Suppose they didn’t know the business names of any businesses in the area.
+That would be hard for them to ensure everyone follows the law and conducts business fairly.

 The different types of business licenses

-You’ll also need to get a federal license if you work in any of the following industries:
+You’ll also need to get a federal license if you work in any of the following industries or occupations:

 - Agriculture